Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 Investing in prevention, for example through relationship management, appreciative and empathetic communication, and a good flow of information, not only pays off in avoiding conflict, but also improves collaboration and thus the performance of the team as a whole.

-So investing time, conversation, and attention in prevention and conflict resolution pays off.
-If you use the techniques described above, it is not that difficult to resolve even seemingly intractable conflicts satisfactorily.
-And in case of doubt, you can always call in a mediator.
+Investing time, dialogue and attention in prevention and conflict resolution is therefore worthwhile.
+If you use the techniques described above, it is not that difficult to resolve even seemingly unsolvable conflicts satisfactorily.
+And if in doubt, you can always call in a mediator.

-If you would like to deal with the topic even more intensively or prepare your managers for difficult conflict discussions, we can recommend our communication training "Employee discussions - further development through appreciation".
-In this training, we show you how to get the message across in a targeted manner, strike the right tone, find the right words and react appropriately and sensitively to emotions in annual meetings, salary negotiations, disciplinary meetings or even meetings to recognize special achievements.
+Would you like to delve deeper into this topic or prepare your managers for difficult conflict discussions?
+Then we can recommend our communication training programme "Employee appraisals - further development through appreciation ’.
+Our experts will show you how to approach annual appraisals, salary negotiations, disciplinary meetings or even meetings to recognise special achievements.
+You will learn how to convey your personal message in a targeted manner, strike the right tone, find the right words and react appropriately and sensitively to emotions.

 About the Author